Jeannelialbedo/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**
+**My classmates in my classroom love the idea that it actually solve urgent medical issues with a portable device.
+The device originally only presents color switch.
+They gave me advice on combining alarm sould with the colors to demonstrate greater attention on the high risk.**

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+**When working with a paper prototype, it natively achieve the goal of being "portable".
+Also, the nature of paper made if more like a glucose testing strips (already exist in the market) rather than some interactive device.
+Therefore, when I actually fabricate the real device, I must first consider the size of it. **

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+**After acting with my collaborators, I also added a google cardboard as a holder of the responsive device (referring to smarphone here) and a arduino board to have it serve as the internal testing device.
+These moves highlighted the "interactive" part as well as the "device" part.
+Because it could indeed respond to the one drop of urine.**

 ## Part C. Prototype the device